metagraph-dev/metagraph/docs/user_guide/translators.rst

     def list_to_set(x: List, **props) -> Set:
         return set(x)

-The signature must be properly typed, as that is how Metagraph knows the input and output type of the translator.
+The signature must be properly typed as this is how Metagraph knows the input and output type of the translator.
 The additional ``props`` are properties that the user wants set in the output.

 Translators are called from the resolver, passing in the input object and specifying the desired